sous-chefs/zabbix-agent/README.md

 # RECIPES

 ## default

-The default recipe creates the Zabbix user and directories.
+The default recipe installs, configures and starts the zabbix_agentd.

 You can control the agent install with the following attributes: